developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxWirelessManager/index.md

     ![img](../../images/MxWirelessManagerTutorialImages/bluetooth_on.png)

-    This is how Wireless Manager lets us enable Bluetooth of the Symbol Android device using Profile Wizard.
+    This is how Wireless Manager lets us enable Bluetooth of the Zebra Android device using Profile Wizard.

 ##Important Programming Tips##